-BusinessWeek columnist Charles Haddad asserts that the high cost of Microsoft software applications may
+BusinessWeek columnist Charles Haddad asserts that the high cost of Microsoft software applications may benefit Apple in his latest Byte of the Apple article.

 The high cost of Microsoft’s software signifies a shift in the power base in the PC market, of which Apple is part, said Haddad.
 Calling Apple the yin the Microsoft’s yang, Haddad said, “If users and PC manufacturers are growing disenchanted with Microsoft, then Redmond’s power is waning, which gives Apple greater room to maneuver.”